-As your character walks through the dungeon, your hunger and light meter goes down.
+As your character traverse through the dungeon, your hunger and light meter goes down with every step taken.
 You will find yourself keeping a close eye on those meters, so as to not starve or trudge around in the darkness.
 This will result in you rationing the supplies that you have brought along as you explore the dungeon.

 Different characters have different exploration skills.
 The Sister doubles your party health regeneration rate when you’re out of combat and the Onmyoji disarms traps and can see through invisible units.
 Though it’s best to focus your party composition around combat, having certain characters in the party definitely makes certain dungeon to be a walk in the park to explore.

-Combat in Mistover takes place between 2 parties, you and your enemy.
+Combat in Mistover takes place between 2 parties, yours and the enemy.
 The unused space in the 3×3 grid adds another layer of strategy.
 Some characters have certain skills to push or pull their target.
 Thus effectively denying them from activating certain skills or attacks due to their new position and affecting the bonus stats the party has based on their formation.